Frequently Asked Questions & Answers on Furnishing of Profits Tax Returns by Service Providers

 A:

 No. Section 51AAD(8) of the Inland Revenue Ordinance (“IRO”) defines “service provider” to mean a person engaged to carry out a taxpayer’s obligation under section 51(1) of the IRO to furnish tax returns within a stipulated time.
-Your statutory duty is to furnish the Profits Tax return for or on behalf of your client.
-Unless you are appointed by your client as a tax representative to handle his tax affairs, your request for a photocopy of the Profits Tax return or some information reported in the Profits Tax return previously submitted by your client cannot be entertained.
+Your statutory duty is to furnish the Profits Tax Return for or on behalf of your client.
+Unless you are appointed by your client as a tax representative to handle his tax affairs, your request for a photocopy of the Profits Tax Return or some information reported in the Profits Tax Return previously submitted by your client cannot be entertained.

 back to top